marcuswhybrow/ray-peat-rodeo/src/content/2012-07-07-ten-question-interview.md

   source: https://raypeatinsight.wordpress.com/2013/06/06/raypeat-interviews-revisited/
   author: Ray Peat Insight
   date: 2013-06-06
+excerpt: then I realized that some people were willing to discard their old ideas when those conflicted with useful facts, especially when the useful facts could save their life
 ---

 !
 How long have you been making yourself accessible through emails?